Warning: this blog post is long.

 - a finding that the promoter engaged in unfair trade practices.

 This is to say nothing of the tax consequences of operating such a scheme, liability for which (absent a legal entity) would arise personally against each of the scheme’s promoters, likely through the lens of a Partnership Act 1890 general partnership or local equivalent.

 When enforcement comes, false or exaggerated statements are what is most likely to get scheme promoters into trouble.
 In terms of what statements we typically see made out in the field, cryptocoin promoters are not known for sober restraint and are usually not *that* careful with the representations they make.

 2) If the tokens are designed to have intrinsic value, like Bitcoin, you’re doing it wrong

-As anyone who knows how a crypto-token ICO works, public blockchain systems with exchange-listed tokens follow the latter approach.
+As anyone who knows how a crypto-token ICO works, “public blockchain” systems with exchange-listed tokens follow the latter approach (coins, intrinsic value, not redeemable).
 Where there’s no licensor/franchisor, there is only

 - its tokens, and

 Because of this, it’s impossible for there to be legally binding licences or franchise agreements, because contracts require counterparties.
 The suggestion from Debevoise that we could characterise blockchain tokens created through a token sale as being licenses or franchises is therefore not accepted.
 Legally, what we’re dealing with is